n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 The primary problem involved in shaping broken syllables is the lack of a syllable base (either a base consonant or an independent vowel).
-Without a syllable base, the shaping engine cannot perform GPOS positioning and other contextual operations that are required later in the shaping process.
+Without a syllable base, the shaping engine cannot perform
+<abbr>GPOS</abbr> positioning and other contextual operations that are required
+later in the shaping process.

 To make up for this limitation, shaping engines should insert a